NNPDF/nnpdf/doc/sphinx/source/external-code/pdf-codes.md

 general information about PDF evolution and the DGLAP equations, you can go to the [Theory section](dglap.md).

+## PDF compression
+In order to maintain the faithfulness of released NNPDF grids, while keeping a reasonable number of replicas, 1000 replicas are generated and then compressed to a set of 100 replicas.
+This is done with the [pyCompressor](https://n3pdf.github.io/pycompressor/) library, a python compression code that extracts, from an initial PDF set of replicas, the subset that most truthfully reproduces the statistical properties of the prior.
+[pyCompressor](https://n3pdf.github.io/pycompressor/) is an updated python version of [compressor](https://github.com/scarrazza/compressor), which was used in previous releases.

 ### Other codes

 [Hoppet](https://hoppet.hepforge.org/) ('Higher Order Perturbative Parton Evolution Toolkit') is an